 - 12.8 The Authority considers it necessary for Private Hire drivers to know the area. - 12.9 In order to assist the Authority in determining the fitness of an applicant to hold a Private Hire driver's licence, applicants are required to undertake a knowledge test.
-The test will challenge the applicant's knowledge of the highway system in West Lancashire as well as their knowledge of: - The Highway Code (including road signs) - Basic English language and numeracy - This Policy and relevant licence conditions - UK motoring law and good practice - Customer care - · Disability awareness - · Controls required to protect children and vulnerable adults - 12.10 There is a pass mark for each section of the test.
+The test will challenge the applicant's knowledge of the highway system in West Lancashire as well as their knowledge of: - The Highway Code (including road signs) - Basic English language and numeracy - This Policy and relevant licence conditions - UK motoring law and good practice - Customer care - Disability awareness - · Controls required to protect children and vulnerable adults - 12.10 There is a pass mark for each section of the test.
 A failure in any section will result in a failure of the entire test. - 12.11 An applicant must pass the knowledge test within 28 days of the date of the relevant DBS disclosure.
-If an applicant fails three.successive knowledge tests, <a href="mailto:the application will be refused.
-Applicants.shall be required to wait at least twelve weeks before reapplying, Applicants that fail a test must pay a resit fee prior to the test date.
+If an applicant fails three.successive knowledge tests, three.successive knowledge tests, three.successive knowledge tests, three.successive knowledge tests, three application will-be-refused.
+Applicants shall be required to wait at least twelve weeks before reapplying, Applicants that fail a test must pay a resit fee prior to the test date.